 The 2017 Google Masterclass was a concoction of ideas on artificial intelligence being the future of digital media and how creativity will thrive in this AI environment.
+As a business owner in the digital world, there are some thoughts to be shared after attending the class designed by Google for digital marketers.

 Their latest statistics prove their authority, as Google drives “tens of millions of direct connections between businesses and their customers.”